-- 1. disorders of mucopolysaccharide metabolism and metabolism of complex carbohydrates - 2. genetics of somatic cell hybrids - 3. chemical and kinetic mechanism of enzyme action - 4. mechanism of action of thyroid hormones in differentiating tissues - 5. mitochondrial compartmentation of enzyme complex aggregates - 6. biochemical aspects of wound healing and hypertrophic scar formation - 7. immobilized enzymes in chemotherapy - 8. interconversion of lipids and structure of pancreatic lipase - 9. development of new techniques for clinical analysis - 10.
+- 1. disorders of mucopolysaccharide metabolism and metabolism of complex carbohydrates - 2. genetics of somatic cell hybrids - chemical and kinetic mechanisms of enzyme action - mechanism of action of thyroid hormones in differentiating tissues - mitochondrial compartmentation of enzyme complex aggregates - biochemical aspects of wound healing and hypertrophic scar formation - use of immobilized enzymes in chemotherapy - interconversion of lipids and structure of pancreatic lipase - development of new techniques for clinical analysis - 10.
 Comparison of mitochondria in normal and neoplastic tissue - 11.
 Effects of various gonadotropins on testis cells in culture